blowdart/idunno.Bluesky/docs/gettingStarted.md

 For example, a login call returns an `AtProtoHttpResult<bool>`.
 To check the operation succeeded you would

-1. Check the that the `SucceededWithResult` property is true, which indicates the underlying request returned a `HttpStatusCode.OK` status code, and a result is available.
+1. Check the that the `Succeeded` property is true, which indicates the underlying request returned a `HttpStatusCode.OK` status code, and a result is available.
 2. If it's `true`, you can use the `Result` property and continue on your way.
    If it's `false` you can use the `StatusCode` property to examine the HTTP status code returned by the API and, if the API has given a detailed error response, you can use the `Error` property to view any extended error information returned, which may have an `Error` and a `Message` set.
 1. If the `StatusCode` properly is `HttpStatusCode.OK` then the API call succeeded but no result was returned, which shouldn't happen.